p3r7/space-theming/README.md

 I made the package track the current theme being used, into var `space-theming--current-theme`.
 This is done by adding function `space-theming--track-theme` as an _:after_ advice to `load-theme`.

-Originally, the Spacemacs layer was referring it with var `spacemacs--cur-theme` that gets set in the [core theme switcher](https://github.com/syl20bnr/spacemacs/blob/master/core/core-themes-support.el).
+Originally, the Spacemacs layer was tracking it with var `spacemacs--cur-theme` that gets set in the [core theme switcher](https://github.com/syl20bnr/spacemacs/blob/master/core/core-themes-support.el).